Remolten/brackets-extension-licenseheader/README.md

 ### How To Use
 Press the **"Alt+H"** HotKey or select **"Edit > Insert Copyright"** menu item.
 To change configuration, click the icon in the left panel of Brackets, or press the **"Alt+C"** HotKey, or select **"Edit > Config Copyright"** menu item.

+### Note:
+The website page is not ready yet, it will be fully online in a few days